Sunlight-Rim/FTPSearcher/README.md

 --------
 Unlike other existing FTP-search engines that use threading, it uses asyncio as concurrency implementation because it's better suited for tasks that can implies slow I/O bound and multiple/unlimited quantity of connections.
 Also, there used a four types of requests: MLSD/LIST (aioftp) in the main and MLSD/NLST (ftplib) as a reserve method for some servers.

-Attention: some poorly configured FTP is not recognized by aioftp lib; therefore, in some situations you can prefer to use only synchronous mode (flag -s).

 Installation
 --------